sajafisher29/mc-exercise/fubar.md

 This is Bob and Carol on Carol's compuer working on feature 3.
 What do you call a man with no arms and no legs in the ocean?

+drowning <-------

+we are ted and alice and we are here to party

+WHo want spie